onlinechetan/MyTest/README.md

 Project is developed as POC as expected during the first phase.
 Further enhancements
 could be done for further development and production readiness.
+	Finalize contract for responses with multiple pricing currency.
    Meeting the Service Level Aggrements.
    Automated e2e integration test cases using tools like Rest Assured.
 	Addtional automated unit testing unit.
    Support for encironments using profiles.